CentreForDigitalHumanities/Welcome/README.md

 5. Go to https://github.com/CentreForDigitalHumanities and start working.

 ## Access to existing repositories
-If you require access to existing repositories, please contact the owner or reach out to: [ictenmedia@uu.nl](mailto:ictenmedia@uu.nl)
+If you require access to existing repositories, please contact the owner or reach out to: [dh-it@uu.nl](mailto:dh-it@uu.nl)

 ## GitHub at Utrecht University
 General information on how to get started can be found at the [Utrecht University Github organization page](https://github.com/UtrechtUniversity).